DawoodMorris/grtask/README.md

 The admin username is: gradmin
 The password for the admin is: 12345%Qwerty
+Email can be any email

+If login does not work, please create the admin user with the `manage.py` command utils

 The `DEBUG = True` in the Django settings file